ezart/merle/README.md

 The hardware LED should blink on/off every second.

-Open a web browser to localhost and see your Thing running!
+Open a web browser to http://localhost and see your Thing running!
 Click the button to pause and resume the LED blinking.

 ![raspi_blink](web/images/raspi_blink/led-gpio17-animation.gif?raw=true)